ibm-cloud-docs/cloud-pak-data/getting-started.md

 In addition, you must have a [{{site.data.keyword.openshiftlong_notm}} Version 4.3.18 or above](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster) single-zone cluster on IBM Cloud.
 Ensure that the cluster has sufficient resources to run {{site.data.keyword.cpd_full_notm}}.
 For details, see the [prerequisites](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global#about) for {{site.data.keyword.cpd_full_notm}}.

-To install Cloud Pak for Data on IBM Cloud, a user must have the following IAM Roles:
+To install {{site.data.keyword.cpd_full}} on IBM Cloud, a user must have the following IAM Roles:
  * Account Management > License and Entitlement > Platform Editor role -  To assign a license
  * IAM Services > Schematics > Service Manager role in any resource group -  To create a workspace
  * Classic Infrastructure > Services > Storage Manage , Classic Infrastructure > Account > Add/Upgrade Storage - To modify the image registry volume
  * IAM Services > Kubernetes Service > Service Manager role - To run the pre-install script
  * IAM Services > Kubernetes Service > Service Writer role - To run the install script

 IBM Cloud accounts have a default quota of 250 storage volumes.
-Before you start the installation, ensure that each account has enough storage volumes for Cloud Pak for Data to be installed.
+Before you start the installation, ensure that each account has enough storage volumes for {{site.data.keyword.cpd_full}} to be installed.
 For more information, see [How many volumes can be ordered?](https://cloud.ibm.com/docs/infrastructure/BlockStorage?topic=BlockStorage-block-storage-faqs#how-many-volumes-can-be-ordered).

 ## Step 1.
 Assign the license
 Select the appropriate license entitlement acquired through Passport Advantage and click Assign.
-You can register [here](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for a Cloud Pak for Data 60-day trial license.
-The trial is for Cloud Pak for Data software only.
+You can register [here](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for an {{site.data.keyword.cpd_full}} 60-day trial license.
+The trial is for {{site.data.keyword.cpd_full}} software only.
 It doesn't include IBM Managed Red Hat OpenShift Cluster.

 ## Step 2.
 Configure your installation environment
 {: #config-install-env}